karimnaaji/hdreffects/README.md

 usage
 -----

-While running, use the following keys to move/modify render parameters:
+While running, use the following keys to move around and modify render parameters:

 * mouse : look around
 * Z : move forward